When you’re charging by the hour, you need to keep track of time you spend working so you can know how much to charge your clients.

 Clockify helps you see how much billable vs non-billable activity you do and how that affects your earnings.

-Let’s say you have a new client and you want to track your hourly rates.
+Let’s say you have a new client and you want to track your billable rates.
 Here’s what your Clockify workflow would look like.

 Set up projects

-- Define hourly rate for each person in Team section and a default hourly rate in Workspace Settings.
+- Define billable rate for each person in Team section and a default billable rate in Workspace Settings.

-- Add a client in Workspaces > Settings > Clients.
+- Add a client in Settings > Clients

 - Create a new project in Projects section and select the client.
 If you want, you can also set up: